Suffer from ringing in your ears? It may be due to an iron deficiency.

 Chances are that if your hearing loss is tied to an iron deficiency, you’re also suffering from other symptoms like headaches and sleepiness.
 Luckily, iron deficiency is treatable with supplements, changes to your diet, and hearing loss is treatable with hearing aids.

 Below is everything you need to know about iron deficiency and how you can make it better.

 First, let’s talk about what this condition is, what causes it, and what populations it affects the most.
 Anemia is caused when there is a low level of hemoglobin, the protein that carries oxygen to tissues, in red blood cells.
 There are several types of anemia, the most common being iron deficiency anemia.
 Your body can’t make hemoglobin without iron, so if you’re deficient it will affect your overall health.

 Chronic blood loss, diet, and even pregnancy can bring on anemia since all these factors lead to lower iron levels in your body.
 It’s very common, for example, for pregnant women and vegetarians to suffer from hearing loss.

-Tinnitus is one of the most common symptoms of anemia and usually manifests as a ringing in the ears, though it may also come across as a humming or pulsing sound.
-Nearly 15% of all Americans, which amounts to about 50 million people, suffer from tinnitus, while about 20 million people have a more chronic form of the ailment.
+Tinnitus is a common symptom of anemia and usually manifests as a ringing in the ears, though it may also come across as a humming or pulsing sound.
+Nearly 15% of the population, suffer from tinnitus, while about 20 million people have a more chronic form of the ailment.
 Tinnitus happens throughout the day, but you might notice it the most during bedtime since there are no other competing sounds to drown out the ringing.

 In addition to hearing loss and tinnitus, here are some of the other signs of iron deficiency anemia: